Leviticus 16:29-31 (NASB)

-He walked over to a young bullock stood between the Temple-porch and the great bronze altar.
-Standing towards the east (that is, the worshipers), he turned the head of the bullock towards the west (that is, to face the sanctuary), laid both his hands on the head of the bullock, and prayed for himself and for his family a prayer of confession.
+He walked over to a young bullock stood between the tent and the bronze altar.
+He laid both his hands on the head of the bullock, and prayed for himself and for his family a prayer of confession.

 Leviticus 16:7-10 (NASB)

 7 "He shall take the two goats and present them before the LORD at the doorway of the tent of meeting.
 8 "Aaron shall cast lots for the two goats, one lot for the LORD and the other lot for the scapegoat.
 9 "Then Aaron shall offer the goat on which the lot for the LORD fell, and make it a sin offering.
 10 "But the goat on which the lot for the scapegoat fell shall be presented alive before the LORD, to make atonement upon it, to send it into the wilderness as the scapegoat.

 The High Priest then walked over to two identical goats.
 He cast a lot to choose which of the two goats was to be "for JEHOVAH", and the other, a scapegoat, bore the collective sins of the people.

 The scapegoat, was now turned around towards the east, and stood facing the people, waiting, as it were, till their sins should be laid on him.
 With this presentation of the scapegoat before the people commenced the third and most solemn part of the expiatory services of the day.